ressu/kube-plex/README.md

 # kube-plex

+> [!NOTE]
+> There seems to be an issue with using Kube-Plex with the latest plex as the transcoding doesn't return data properly.
+I've mostly moved away from using Plex so I won't be trying to work around the issue.

 kube-plex is a scalable Plex Media Server solution for Kubernetes.
 It distributes transcode jobs by creating jobs in a Kubernetes cluster to perform transcodes, instead of running transcodes on the Plex Media Server instance